AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 ### [!UICONTROL Set Options Of] {#setoptionsof}

 The **[!UICONTROL Set Options Of]** rule type enables you to define rules to add check boxes dynamically to the Adaptive Form.
-You can use a form data model or a custom function to define the rule.
+You can use a Form Data Model or a custom function to define the rule.

 To define a rule based on a custom function, select **[!UICONTROL Function Output]** from the drop-down list, and drag-and-drop a custom function from the **[!UICONTROL Functions]** tab.
 The number of checkboxes defined in the custom function are added to the Adaptive Form.